Kia ProCeed Review 2025: Price, specs & boot space

 This posed a problem for the Kia ProCeed (or as it was formerly known for some bizarre reason, the Pro_cee'd).
 It was essentially a three-door version of the Ceed, but it was a bit more than that because Kia gave it a sportier body shape and lower roofline.

-When the time came to replace the that car, Kia realised very few people wanted to sacrifice two doors for a svelte shape.
-It also look at what Mercedes was doing successfully with the CLA Shooting Brake.
-Enter the five-door ProCeed, part estate car, part coupe, part Porsche Panamera on a budget.
+When the time came to replace that car, Kia realised very few people wanted to sacrifice two doors for a svelte shape.
+It also looked at what Mercedes was doing successfully with its CLA Shooting Brake.
+Enter the five-door ProCeed, part estate car, part coupe, (small) part Porsche Panamera on a budget.

-Well, sort of.
-Certainly that sloping rear-end and sleek light bar has more than a whiff of the big Porsche about it.
-And for something that costs £25,000, that's hardly a bad thing, even if from the front it's a bit too recognisable as a regular Ceed.
+Certainly that sloping rear-end and sleek light bar has more than a whiff of the Porsche about it.
+And for something that costs from £27,000, that's hardly a bad thing, even if from the front it's a bit too recognisable as a regular Ceed.
 But is there anything else to recommend it besides the look?

-One of the ProCeed's biggest drawbacks is the sheer lack of range choice.
-There's just one engine; a 1.5-litre turbo four-cylinder petrol with 160PS, and no hybridisation to speak of.
-Kia used to sell you the Proceed GT with a 204PS 1.6-litre unit, but it appears to have been dropped due to lack of sales.
+One of the ProCeed's biggest drawbacks is the sheer lack of choice in the range.
+There's just one engine: a 1.5-litre turbo four-cylinder petrol with 138PS, and no hybridisation to speak of.
+Kia used to sell a rangeof engines covering 140-, 160- and 203PS petrols, plus a 135PS 1.6-litre turbodiesel.

-With no hybrid, diesel or more powerful versions the ProCeed's appeal is a bit limited in 2022, but the existing engine is a decent (if not exciting) performer.
-It can also be paired with a manual gearbox, which helps boost the car's driver appeal, but don't go thinking it's transformer the car into a bone-fide sporting model.
+With no hybrid, diesel or more powerful versions remaining, the ProCeed's appeal is a bit limited, but the existing engine is a decent (if not exciting) performer.
+It can be paired with a manual gearbox, which helps boost the car's driver appeal, or a dual-clutch auto.

 Overall the Kia ProCeed is a slightly confusing car to pigeonhole.
-But given it's significantly cheaper than a proper coupe or a hot estate car, you'll be hard-pushed to get a car that blends practicality and design more effectively for the money.
+But given it's significantly cheaper than almost all coupes or a hot estate car, you'll be hard-pushed to get a car that blends practicality and design more effectively for the money.

 Looking for a used car for sale?
 We've got 100s of Kia Approved Used Cars for Sale for you to choose from, including a wide range of Kia ProCeed models for sale.